Speak2Erase/Speak2Erase/README.md

 I code in a large variety of languages, but mainly Ruby, Rust, and C++.
 I'm a big fan of coding in Rust, although I'm far better at C++ and Ruby. (for now)

+Currently, I program mainly in C++ although I would like to change that.
+I detest working with C++ for a variety of reasons- if you've worked with C++ you can guess- so I am very keen to get back into working with Ruby and to pick up Rust.
+I'm still learning Rust, so forgive me if I make any mistakes!

 GitHub Trophies
 ---
 [![trophy](https://github-profile-trophy.vercel.app/?username=speak2erase&theme=gitdimmed&column=-1)](https://github.com/ryo-ma/github-profile-trophy)